censys/censys-python/README.md

 poetry install
 ```

-Optionally, you can enable tab completion for the CLI by running the following command.
+Optionally, you can enable tab completion for the CLI by adding this line to your `~/.bashrc`, `~/.zshrc`, or equivalent.

 > Please note that quotes are required for autocompletion of field names in the `search` command.